nisarul-dev/Foundation-Topbar-WordPress-Nav-Walker/README.md

 ```
 <br>

-`Setp-1:` Copy and paste the [Foundation_Top_Bar_Nav_Walker](https://github.com/AlexWebLab/bootstrap-5-wordpress-navbar-walker/blob/main/functions.php) class into the functions.php file of your theme;
+`Setp-1:` Copy and paste the [Foundation_Top_Bar_Nav_Walker](https://github.com/nisarul-media/Foundation-Topbar-WordPress-Nav-Walker/blob/main/functions.php) class into the functions.php file of your theme.
 <br><br>

-`Setp-2:` Register a new menu by adding the follow code into the functions.php file of your theme:
+`Setp-2:` Register a new menu by adding the follow code into the functions.php file of your theme.
 #### functions.php
 ```php
 add_action( 'after_setup_theme', function () {